philipmoss2002/life-app/FILE_THUMBNAILS.md

 - **Cover fit** to fill the thumbnail area
 - **Error fallback** to a generic image icon if the file can't be loaded

+### PDF Thumbnails
+When you attach PDF files, the app displays:
+- **Rendered thumbnail** of the first page of the PDF
+- **50x50 pixel preview** at 3x resolution for crisp quality
+- **Loading indicator** while the PDF is being rendered
+- **Error fallback** to PDF icon if rendering fails

 ### File Type Icons
-For non-image files, the app shows color-coded icons based on file type:
+For other file types, the app shows color-coded icons based on file type:
 - **PDF files** → PDF document icon
 - **Word documents** (.doc, .docx) → Description icon
 - **Excel files** (.xls, .xlsx) → Table chart icon